Data-Driven Influence Functions for Optimization-Based Causal Inference: Introduction

 \section{Introduction}

-\looseness=-1 Inferential targets in causal machine learning are often statistical functionals of the data distribution, for example an average treatment effect or an average policy value for infinite-horizon offline reinforcement learning.
+\looseness=-1 Inferential targets in causal machine learning often take the form of statistical functionals of the data distribution.
+Examples include average treatment effects or average policy values for infinite-horizon offline reinforcement learning.
 Estimation of these statistical functionals can be vulnerable to the first-stage bias introduced by the estimation of nuisance functions such as outcome regressions or transition probabilities.
-However, by leveraging the causal structure, it is possible to derive bias-adjusted estimators that weaken the need for accurate estimation of these nuisance functions.
-The celebrated doubly robust estimator is one such bias adjustment, and there are general frameworks for deriving such estimators, including semiparametric efficiency, double robustness, Neyman orthogonality, and ``debiased/double" machine learning, as summarized in~\cite{bickel1993efficient,robins1994estimation,newey1994asymptotic,chernozhukov2016locally,chernozhukov2018double,hines2022demystifying,kennedy2016semiparametric,kennedy2022semiparametric}.
-These general frameworks can also be applied to more complicated functionals in longitudinal causal inference and offline reinforcement learning (also known as offline policy evaluation/learning) \citep{chakraborty2013statistical,van2003unified,jl16,pb2016,bibaut2019more,kallus2020double,kallus2022efficiently,tang2019doubly,kallus2020confounding,kallus2022stateful}.
+By leveraging the causal structure, however, it is possible to derive bias-adjusted estimators that weaken the need for accurate estimation of these nuisance functions.
+The celebrated doubly robust estimator is one such bias adjustment. there are general frameworks for deriving such estimators, including semiparametric efficiency, double robustness, Neyman orthogonality, and ``debiased/double" machine learning~\citep{bickel1993efficient,robins1994estimation,newey1994asymptotic,chernozhukov2016locally,chernozhukov2018double,hines2022demystifying,kennedy2016semiparametric,kennedy2022semiparametric}.
+A common framework is to derive an influence-function–based correction \citep{newey1994asymptotic,hines2022demystifying,kennedy2016semiparametric,kennedy2022semiparametric}.
+Debiased/double machine learning provides a practical recipe for implementing this construction with flexible nuisance estimates \citep{chernozhukov2018double}.
+Such influence-function adjusted estimators achieve desirable properties such as semiparametric efficiency, double robustness, and/or Neyman orthogonality ~\citep{bickel1993efficient,chernozhukov2016locally}.
+These general frameworks can also be applied to more complicated functionals in longitudinal causal inference and offline reinforcement learning (also known as offline policy evaluation/learning) \citep{zhao2015new,chakraborty2013statistical,van2003unified,jl16,pb2016}.